VilleKrumlinde/zgameeditor/Docs/Tutorial3.md

 # Application States {#ApplicationStates}

-An application state is a part of your application that has a distinct behaviour, such as waiting for a keypress or displaying a message.
+An application state is a part of your application that has a distinct behavior, such as waiting for a keypress or displaying a message.
 Only one state can be active at once.
 This is called the __current application state__.

 Some examples of typical states for a game application: